Please note: this is a summary only and does not contain the full details which are contained in the Rest Board Diversity Policy (Policy).

 Scope and Rest approach

-This Policy expressly addresses diversity of gender.
-Diversity of skills is covered in the following: Fit and Proper Policy, Board Governance Policy, Director Appointment and Exit Guidelines and Rest Learning and Development Policy.
+The Policy expressly addresses diversity of gender.
+Diversity of skills is covered in the Fit and Proper Policy, Board Governance Policy and Rest Learning and Development Policy.
 The Board Governance Policy also includes diversity within a range of factors that are relevant to the selection, appointment, re-appointment and removal of Directors.

-In the application of this Policy the Board must give primacy to:
+In the application of the Policy the Board must give priority to: